"Charlie Beckett is the UK’s leading explicator of networked journalism"

 POLIS Director Charlie Beckett outlines the motivations behind this report: "POLIS believes that by improving the safety for journalists in conflict zones we can improve journalism; and by debating the issues involved we can improve public understanding and encourage wider critique of war making in contemporary society".

-To purchase a copy please contact us.
-The report can also be downloaded here as a PDF.
+To purchase a copy please The report can also be downloaded here as a PDF.

 POLIS in India: Media Leaders Roundtable Report